-The ratings from friends and the Dutch average ratings could be seen near real-time in the app.
+The ratings from friends and the Dutch average ratings could be seen almost real-time in the app.
 To make this possible the backend was optimized to update the averages every 20 seconds in the app.
 During the liveshows Elements also made sure that the app was always running in-sync with the live show.
 Ratings were only open when the acts were performed, and users were notified they could start voting once the official lines were open.

-All the preparation paid off, as the app and backend performed very stable during the live shows and the app was running smoothly in-sync with the live shows.
+All the preparation paid off, as the app and backend performed very stable during the live shows the last years, and the app was running smoothly in-sync with the live shows.
 A total of about 250.000 viewers used the app give ratings to the app.
 About 7.6 million ratings were given during the semi finals and final.